modmail-dev/Modmail/README.md

 ### Hosting for Patreons

-If you don't want to go through the trouble of setting up your very own Modmail bot, and/or want to support this project, we offer the all inclusive installation, hosting and maintenance of your Modmail with [**Patreon**](https://patreon.com/kyber).
+If you don't want to go through the trouble of setting up your very own Modmail bot or wish to support this project, we got a solution for you!
+We offer the complete installation, hosting, and maintenance of your Modmail with [**Patreon**](https://patreon.com/kyber).
 Join our [Modmail Discord Server](https://discord.gg/etJNHCQ) for more info!

 ### Locally

-Local hosting of Modmail is also possible, first you will need [`Python 3.7`](https://www.python.org/downloads/).
+Local hosting of Modmail is also possible.
+First, you will need [`Python 3.7`](https://www.python.org/downloads/).

 Follow the [**installation guide**](https://github.com/kyb3r/modmail/wiki/Installation) and disregard deploying the Heroku bot application.
 If you run into any problems, join our [Modmail Discord Server](https://discord.gg/etJNHCQ) for help and support.